I & M Canal Photographs, 1859-1948

 The largest number of photos in the collection is devoted to locks, particularly those in Lockport, but also those at Channahon, Marseilles, and Aux Sable.
 There is a considerable collection of photographs of the bridges notably in Lockport covering the 9th Stone Bridge, 16th Street Bridge, and 135th Street Swing Bridge, but also bridges in Chicago, Channahon, and Lemont.

 The collection is particularly rich in vintage photographs of boats and barges on the various waterways, notably a number of photos of an old canal boat, the City of Pekin.
-In addition, the collection includes many early photographs of mills, warehouses, grain elevators, and businesses that service the shipping trade along the various waterways in this collection.
+In addition, the collection includes many early photographs of mills, warehouses, grain elevators, and businesses that served the shipping trade along the various waterways in this collection.